halfpintutopia/magic-forest-trail/README.md

 The home page consists of 5 sections.
 * Full height and width image with:
     * text overlay
-    * button to scroll down to trail cards
+    * button to scroll down to hiking trail cards
 * Image, title and text
 * Trail cards
 * Image, title and text (reversed order)